SanderMertens/flecs/docs/Queries.md

     .terms = {{ .id = ecs_id(Position) }} // defaults to inout
 });

-// Test if changes have occurred for anything matching the query.
-If this is the
+// Test if changes have occurred for anything matching the query. bool changed = ecs_query_changed(q_read, NULL);
-// first call to the function, it will enable change detection for the query. bool changed = ecs_query_changed(q_read, NULL);

 // Setting a component will update the changed state